-For improved immunity against external disturbance sources, use a single shielded cable or multiple shielded cables, grounded at the end opposite to the controller, on the synchronization inputs, synchronization outputs, serial RS485 interface and external temperature sensors signals.
+For improved immunity against external disturbance sources, use a single shielded cable or multiple shielded cables, grounded at the end opposite to the controller, on the synchronization input, synchronization output, serial RS485 interface and external temperature sensor signals.

-For the lights use cables as short as possible and with appropriate wire size.
+For the light use a cable as short as possible and with appropriate wire size.
 Cable reactance limits performance in pulsed mode, consider to reduce its value by connecting two or more smaller wires in parallel.
 For long cables it is recommended to raise the voltage of the illumination.
-This can be realized by selecting lights with LEDs connected in series rather than connected in parallel.
+This can be realized by selecting a light with LEDs connected in series rather than connected in parallel.